 In 6.3, Kibana introduced the Kibana Query Language (KQL), and in 7.0.0, KQL is the default.
 KQL offers a simplified query syntax and support for scripted fields.
 If you have a Basic license (the default distribution) or above, KQL also provides autocomplete.
 If you prefer the Lucene query syntax, you have the option to turn off KQL.

 Kibana now supports a dark theme across the entire application.
 To try out this theme, go to Management > Advanced settings, flip the dark mode switch, and reload your page.
 Because theme selection is saved at the Spaces level, you can no longer set a dark or light theme on an individual dashboard.

-[experimental] This functionality is experimental and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
+[preview] This functionality is in technical preview and may be changed or removed in a future release.
+Elastic will work to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 As part of the enhancements to Kibana dashboards in 7.0, the design is more responsive.
 If you want to view and interact with Kibana on the go, pull it up on your phone and test out this new, experimental responsive layout.

 New look for timepicker and filtersedit

 The timepicker now makes it easier to deal with complex date queries.
 For example, you can mix relative times with absolute ones.
 The timepicker design is also improved.
 The control no longer pushes the content down the page as you interact with it.
 The design is also more compact, which is necessary to make it work better on mobile dashboards.

 Filters are enhanced in two ways.
 Each filter now provides a dropdown menu that clearly defines the actions you can take on the filter.
 There’s also a new menu for dealing with filters in bulk.